-My career has been primarily working with children and adolescents in special education school settings for the last 15 years and working with several professionals on a team, including: Educators, School Social Workers, Occupational Therapists, and Speech Therapists, I created the Art Therapy Program at the Southwest Cook County Cooperative for Special Education (1999 – 2011) focusing on individual therapy and small groups for children and adolescents with emotional and behavioral disorders and on the autism spectrum.
-Currently I have developed another Art Therapy Program at Giant Steps, a school for children on the autism spectrum (2011-2013), which focused on personal expression, relaxation, and building social skills in small groups.
+My career has been primarily working with children and adolescents in special education school settings for the last 15 years and working with several professionals on a team, including: Educators, School Social Workers, Occupational Therapists, and Speech Therapists, I created the Art Therapy Program at the Southwest Cook County Cooperative for Special Education (1998 – 2011) focusing on individual therapy and small groups for children and adolescents with emotional and behavioral disorders and on the autism spectrum.
+I also developed another Art Therapy Program at Giant Steps, a school for children on the autism spectrum (2011-2013), which focused on personal expression, relaxation, and building social skills in small groups.

-My practice of art therapy is Person-Centered, which encourages the child to take the lead in therapy with their artwork.
+My practice of art therapy and counseling is Person-Centered, which encourages the client to take the lead in therapy and, especially, with their artwork.
 Their artwork can speak volumes about how they are experiencing a situation or emotion.
-This can lead us to discussion about those issues through the artwork by helping the child to feel more comfortable about opening up.
-Encouraging the child to be themselves as well as honoring their thoughts, feelings, and artwork is important to me in order to build a caring and trusting therapeutic relationship.
+This can lead us to discussion about those issues through the artwork by helping the client to feel more comfortable about opening up.
+Encouraging the client to be themselves as well as honoring their thoughts, feelings, and artwork is important to me in order to build a caring and trusting therapeutic relationship.

-In my personal life, and in addition to creating art, I enjoy spending time with my family and friends.
-I practice yoga weekly and I am in the process of becoming a certified yoga teacher.
-I also enjoy being active through hiking, rock climbing and biking.
-Other interests include traveling, reading, cooking, photography, and music.
+In my personal life, and in addition to creating art and practicing yoga, I enjoy spending time with my family and friends.
+Other interests and hobbies of mine include traveling, reading, cooking and baking, photography, music, and interior design.